nokotamustang/ComfyUI_nokota_mustang_nodes/readme.md

 ## Random uINT

-My take on random integer generation since others either focus on providing negative integers (useless), are ~1000 lines long or more???, or don't work intuitively (the base node randomizes after running and you can see the used seed???!?).
+My take on random integer generation since others either focus on providing negative integers (useless), are ~1000 lines long or more?, or don't work intuitively (the base node randomizes after running and you can see the used seed?).

 This node will generate a random unsigned integer.
 If you copy the random number into the lock value manually, you can lock the integer to this number if the lock switch is flipped on.